+We understand that applying to Texas medical schools can seem like an overwhelming process.
+However, by understanding more about the application systems, you will realize that applying successfully is not as difficult as it seems.
 The majority of medical schools in Texas participate in TMDSAS (Texas Medical and Dental Schools Application Service) which is the common medical school application for all state funded medical schools in Texas.
 However, if you plan on applying to medical schools in Texas, it is likely that you will also apply through at least one other medical school application system depending on how many medical schools you plan on applying to.
 One Texas allopathic medical school and one Texas osteopathic medical school participates in AMCAS (American Medical College Application Service) and one Texas osteopathic medical school participates in AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service).
 The focus of this article will be on TMDSAS.
-Note that there are some changes to the TMDSAS 2019/2020 application that are in red.
+Note that there were some changes to the TMDSAS 2019/2020 application that are in red.

 Which medical school participate in TMDSAS?
 Below are medical schools listed by type (allopathic or osteopathic) and the application service in which the schools participate.